Skip to main content

 4. How Do I Clean the Skin Around My Stoma?

-Ideally, you want to follow a series of steps that will keep your peristomal skin clean, dry, and free of residue or harsh chemicals that can be irritating.
+Ideally, you want to follow a series of steps to keep your peristomal skin clean, dry, and free of residue or harsh chemicals that can irritate.

 1. Wash your hands well before starting.

-3. Optionally, you can try adhesive remover wipes like Sensi-Care Sting-Free Adhesive Remover, which can better remove adhesive residue that may have been left behind by your ostomy appliance.
-Be sure to avoid baby wipes or other towelettes that aren’t specifically made for peristomal skin cleaning.
+3. Optionally, you can try adhesive remover wipes to better remove adhesive residue that your ostomy appliance may have left behind.
+Avoid baby wipes or other towelettes not specifically made for peristomal skin cleaning.

 4. Be especially gentle when you get close to your stoma.